This article originally appeared on VICE UK

 So before you even get to the hot-tubs and cake, there's the crucial issue of safety.
 Nowadays, most UK sex workers make their livings indoors, either working for agencies or independently.
 That's a lot of women routinely working alone, in hotels or flats or strangers' homes.
 Surely there's a better, safer way.
 I asked some sex workers what their ideal workplace would look like, if we lived in a country that actually embraced decriminalization.

 I often talk about this.
 My ideal brothel would be a co-op situation with me and a bunch of friends, with us not necessarily all doing the same sort of work.
 We could have a BDSM floor and vanilla floor.
 We'd have a chocolate fountain, and cake, and tea and coffee.
 There'd be a big kitchen so we could cook.

 You'd have the freedom to work whenever you want, knowing you had friends there.
 After you'd had a booking you could debrief with each other.
-It would be about the camaraderie; that's a really attractive aspect of decriminalisation.
-I'm sick of being stuck in a hotel room or travelling to someone's house on my own.
+It would be about the camaraderie; that's a really attractive aspect of decriminalization.
+I'm sick of being stuck in a hotel room or traveling to someone's house on my own.
 I can communicate with sex-working friends but it's not the same as working together and I still feel isolated.

 27 years old

 Besides the scanty facilities, my main complaint about brothels is usually the management, from the services they insist you provide to the shifts they make you work.
 "Don't ever tell them you've got thrush," one woman warned me.
 "They'll make you work anyway.
 Say you've got food poisoning or something."